Caché or Ensemble

 - A local database called DELTANJI-LOCAL.
 Opt to create a new security resource to control access to the database.
 Accept the default name for this security resource (%DB_DELTANJI-LOCAL).
 For ease of initial setup, grant Read and Write public privileges on the new security resource.
 You may subsequently decide to tighten up security by removing these public privileges and giving them only to the users that need them.

 - A namespace that uses the DELTANJI remote database as its default database for globals and uses the DELTANJI-LOCAL database as its default for routines.
 The namespace name must match the one on the Deltanji node, which is normally called DELTANJI.
 Where possible, clear the checkbox that would otherwise create a default web application for the namespace.
-On Ensemble 2017.1 or later, also opt not to Ensemble-enable the namespace.
-When creating this namespace it is advisable to point it initially at the DELTANJI-LOCAL database for both globals and routines.
-Then after the namespace has been created you should edit its definition to use the DELTANJI remote database for globals.
+On Ensemble 2017.1 or later, opt not to Ensemble-enable the namespace and not to create a default web application.
+When creating this namespace, point it initially at the DELTANJI-LOCAL database for globals and routines.
+Then after the namespace has been created edit its definition to use the DELTANJI remote database for globals.

 - The following mappings on the %ALL pseudo-namespace: